jiml94/svelte-theme-manager/README.md

 Adding dark mode to your Svelte app is that easy, made by [`um-dev`](https://urmoov.dev).

-A single page switch that handles dark and light themes, optional device synchronization wherever you put it in your Svelte app.
+A single page switch component with no dependecies can be added anywhere in your Svelte app and handles dark and light themes smoothly with optional reactive device synchronization and smooth transitions.
-Allows you to customize dozens of default colors and their respective CSS property names to the ones you already use in your project!
+Allows you to customize dozens of default colors and their respective CSS property names if you already use some in your project!
 You can also add completely different custom colors and/or any other global CSS properties you'd like to change whenever your theme switches.
-It sets a smooth color transition between themes and follows the system dark mode preferences dynamically.
+You can even disable the default options if you'd prefer

 ## Usage